nikitainnowise/VitalScientificAssignment/README.md

 - Create AsyncRelayCommand
 - Load Todo list items separately from Todo list (Performance)
 - Create responsive design on TODO and Weather screens

+P.S I decided to skip unit tests for weather screen because we need to put view models in separate project and nothing esle I can see to test.